m19v/m19v.github.io/docs/notes/software-engineering/kubernetes.md

 # Generate Certificate Signing Request (CSR) admin.crs using admin.key for Admin.
 CSR is a certificate with all your details but without signature.
 Certificate is so called Validated User ID and Key is Password
 # "/CN=kube-admin" is admin name which e.g. appears in audit logs
 # "/O=system:masters" is a Group Detail added to Certificate to differentiat admin user from simple user.
-# Groups named "system:masters", "system:kube-scheduler", "system:kube-controller-manager", "system:kube-proxy" exists in k8s with admin/relevant priviledges
+# Groups named "system:masters", "system:kube-scheduler", "system:kube-controller-manager", "system:kube-proxy", "system:nodes" exists in k8s with admin/relevant priviledges
 openssl req -new -key admin.key -subj "/CN=kube-admin/O=system:masters" -out admin.csr

 # Sign Admin admin.crt using ca.csr and ca.key.
 CA Key Pair is used to sign all server and client certificates